-The Chatham-Kent Police Service responded to 177 calls for service in the last 24 hours.
-Three people were arrested.
+The Chatham-Kent Police Service responded to 114 calls for service in the last 24 hours.
+Five people were arrested.
 Two people were arrested on outstanding warrants.

 – Scan the road ahead from shoulder to shoulder for any movement.

 – Use high beams at night, when possible, and watch for the glowing eyes of animals.

 – If an animal is crossing the road, stop as safely as possible, in your lane.

 – Remember, if one animal crosses the road, others may follow.

 – Never swerve suddenly.
 This may cause you to lose control of your vehicle, resulting in a more serious collision.